BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded markets and on public transport.
+Be aware of your surroundings, especially in crowded markets and on public transport, and keep your valuables secure.
 While Jakarta is generally safe, petty theft can occur.
-Keep your valuables secure and avoid displaying expensive items openly.
+Avoid displaying expensive jewelry or electronics openly.

 packing